MattB-242/Lattice_Invariance/README.md

 *rightsign* will return the unordered root form - that is, it will swap the last two values of the root form if the sign is negative

-*rf_chirality* will, at the moment return the L_inf based chirality of the root form.
-In future releases it will calculate L_q based chirality for any value of q
+*rf_chirality* will, return the signed L_inf or L_2 based chirality of the root form, depending on whether dtype is set to 0 or 2

 *projform* will calculate the co-ordinates of the projective form in the glued quotient triangles of the paper